 By Dennis Hartley

 American Splendor–From the streets of Cleveland!
-Paul Giamatti was born to play underground comic writer Harvey Pekar, the misanthropic file clerk/armchair philosopher who became a cult figure after collaborating with legendary comic illustrator R. Crumb on some classic strips.
-Co-directors Shari Berman and Robert Pulcini keep their film fresh and engaging using imaginative visual devices and by breaking down the “fourth wall”.
-A virtually unrecognizable Hope Davis gives a great turn as Pekar’s deadpan wife.
+Paul Giamatti was born to play underground comic writer Harvey Pekar, the misanthropic file clerk/armchair philosopher who became a cult figure after collaborating with legendary comic illustrator R. Crumb.
+Co-directors Shari Berman and Robert Pulcini break down “the fourth wall” throughout with imaginative visuals.
+Hope Davis gives a wonderfully deadpan performance as Pekar’s wife.

 Written by: Harvey Pekar, Joyce Brabner, Shari Springer Berman, and Robert Pulcini